jadeforrest/blog/content/posts/2023-02-20--advice-for-new-directors/index.md

 description: "Jade Rubick shares his advice for new directors.
 All the surprises you may encounter, and tips for navigating the new skills of managing managers."
 ---

-People often ask me for advice when they move to a manager of managers role.
-This post covers ten things to consider.
-I'll describe a number of things that surprised me, some skills to focus on building, and some tips for navigating this phase of your career.
+I'm often asked about my advice for new directors.
+Here I lay out the ten things I wish I had known when I started as a manager of managers.

 <re-img src="director.jpg"></re-img>